-Covid 19 coronavirus: Jacinda Ardern reveals what life at level 2 looks like
+Covid 19 coronavirus: Malls, barbers, bars to open under alert level 2; travel around NZ allowed

 One new case today

-Director general of health Ashley Bloomfield has announced there is one new Covid-19 case today.
+Bloomfield announced one new Covid-19 case today.
 The new case is linked to the Matamata cluster.

 The Waikato DHB is calling for anyone in the area to seek advice if they want to be tested, he said.